greg-raven/grus/_posts/2009-03-29-senators-you-should-have-supported-sessions-amendment.md

 ---
-title: 'You should have supported Sessions&#8217; amendment'
+title: "You should have supported Sessions' amendment"
 layout: post
 categories:
 - Letters